Table of Contents

 Article 5 – Childcare

-- All eligible ASEs shall receive up to $1250 per quarter for childcare expenses incurred during the ASE’s appointment period.
-The University agrees to commit no more than $60,000 per year for the purpose of ASE childcare expenses.
+A. Effective Fall Quarter 2021, all eligible ASEs shall receive up to $1350 per quarter for childcare expenses incurred during the ASE’s appointment period.
+The University agrees to commit no more than $70,200 per year for the purpose of ASE childcare expenses.

-- An ASE is considered eligible if they have one or more dependents and has not received an award from the UW Child Care Assistance Program.
+D. An ASE is considered eligible if they have one or more dependents and have not received an award from the UW Child Care Assistance Program.

 Article 6 – Discipline or Dismissal